SenadTopcic/navigator-smoke-tests/README.md

 ### 📸 Screenshots

-Failure screenshots (when enabled in tests) are stored in `/screenshots`.
+Failure screenshots (when enabled in tests) are stored in inside bugreport md file.

 ---